sviridov/ido-ql-quickload/README.md

 * Run SLiME
 * Type `M-x ql:quickload`

 The systems are displayed in an Ido completion buffer, ordered by relevance.
-The 5 most recently loaded systems come first, the rest are sorted by location (local sytems come before Quicklisp sytems), frequency of use and in alphabetical order.
+The 5 most recently loaded systems come first, the rest are sorted by location (local systems come before Quicklisp systems), frequency of use and in alphabetical order.

 One can also use `M-x ql:quickload` as a replacement for `ql:system-apropos`.

 ## Learn more

 ### Persistence
-**ido-ql-quickload** keeps a file to save its state betweens Emacs sessions.
+**ido-ql-quickload** keeps a file to save its state between Emacs sessions.
 The default path is `"~/.ido-ql-quickload"`.
 One can change it by setting the variable `ido-ql-quickload-save-file`.

 **Note:** One should change `ido-ql-quickload-save-file` before `(ido-ql-quickload-initialize)`.